A Redlands Connection

 There is a good chance that many of Redlands’ top athletes will not be featured on this website.
 In fact, count on it.
 Most won’t even be listed.
 There are great soccer midfielders, water polo goalies, football fullbacks, along with some catchers and pitchers, hurdlers and pole vaulters, gridiron and diamond hitters, rebounders, shooters and great glove men, plus swimmers and tennis stars who haven’t made it to this site.
 Apologies all around.

-REV softball star Savannah Jacquish, a four-time All-American at NCAA powerhouse LSU, came so close to making Team USA for the 2021 Summer Olympics.
+Redlands East Valley softball star Savannah Jaquish, a four-time All-American at NCAA powerhouse Louisiana State University, came so close to making Team USA for the 2021 Summer Olympics.
 Cut at the last moment.
 Sad, right?
 Except she stuck with it, playing and perfecting her game – making the 2024 Team USA roster.

-Both Jacquish and Vansant played against the best athletes in the world.
+Both Jaquish and Vansant played against the best athletes in the world.

-Then there’s Landon Donovan, arguably the USA’s greatest soccer player, whose overall athletic resume (Olympics, World Cup, you name it) exceeds anyone else from Redlands.
+Then there’s Landon Donovan, arguably USA’s greatest soccer player, whose overall athletic resume — Olympics, World Cup, U.S. and European pro levels, you name it — exceeds anyone else from Redlands.
 While on Redlands soil, Donovan’s frosh season included a CIF-Southern Section playoff match at the corner of Citrus and University – an old football field that no longer exists.

 Alta Loma High, a side whose football team won a CIF title a few months earlier, was Redlands’ opponent that day.
 On that Braves’ roster was a senior, Carlos Bocanegra, who was headed for UCLA, the Premier League, MLS Defender of the Year, you name it – an eventual Olympian and Team USA World Cup member.